 Today, just off the end of Runway 23, a marker, sign and replica of the Wright Brothers 1905 hanger and catapult launcher commemorate the exact location of their early aviation accomplishments.
 In 1992, Huffman Prairie became one of four sites in the Dayton Aviation Heritage National Historical Park.

-Wright-Patterson Air Force Base has been a leader in military aviation development from the time of airplane inventors Wilber and Orville Wright to today's aerospace age.
+Wright-Patterson Air Force Base has been a leader in military aviation development from the time of airplane inventors Wilbur and Orville Wright to today's aerospace age.

 The base is headquarters for a vast, worldwide logistics system, a world-class laboratory research function, and is the foremost acquisition and development center in the U.S. Air Force.
 Dozens of associate organizations representing a broad spectrum of Air Force and Department of Defense activities call Wright-Patterson home.
 The base is comparable to a medium sized city with services ranging from shopping facilities and child care centers to housing areas and a large medical center.